 Besides its safety accolades, the Acura RL's features are its best attributes.
 There's almost no end to the list of standard and optional equipment ladled into the RL.

 According to Kelley Blue Book, "Acura has fitted its largest sedan with not only the usual bits like a Bose sound system and power features tied to a driver-side memory function, but also a USB port located in the center console that offers quick and seamless access to tunes on your iPod, and an Active Sound Control system that does a commendable job of muting engine noise."

-Another plus for the 2009 Acura RL is that it comes with a four-year, 50,000-mile service package that pays for oil changes and major repairs in that term.
+The 2009 Acura RL includes a four-year, 50,000 maintenance service package that includes oil changes and major repairs.